 - Hinge at your hips (like an RDL) until your torso is parallel to the floor

-- tuck your chin to your chest
+- Tuck your chin to your chest

 2. The Movement: